kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 To determine the limits of a single metric agent, this test was executed on a single Node installation.
 After the load generator reached 28 instances, metric agent hits the limits and stays stable with this setup.
 Any load above this setup would cause memory limiter to refuse incoming traffic.

-The graph below shows the average metric points processed by the `prometheus metric receiver` per second, agent reaches an average of `14K metric points/sec`
+The following graph shows the average metric points processed by the prometheus metric receiver per second.
+The agent reaches an average of 14K metric points/sec.
 ![Peak accepted metric points](./assets/overall-peak-metric-point.jpg)

-Following graph shows the refused metric points from the configured `memory_limiter`, with traffic above 14K metric points/sec results in  metrics being refused by the `memory_limiter`.
+The following graph shows the refused metric points from the configured memory_limiter, with traffic above 14K metric points/sec results in  metrics being refused by the memory_limiter.
 ![Peak refused metric points](./assets/overall-peak-metric-point-refused.jpg)

 The following graph shows memory utilization of metric agent during test phase.